smartass08/pass2bw/README.md

 $ ./pass2bw --out=store.csv
 ```
 Then inspect the `store.csv` to check that the export was successful.
-If yes, import the store into bitwarden with:
+If yes, import the store into BitWarden either online or with the CLI:
 ```bash
 $ bw import bitwardencsv store.csv
 ```